 We want to be able to give you an opportunity to buy souvenirs; so in each city, we will visit a workshop or factory which demonstrates a craft or product unique to that region with pieces available to buy.
-We understand that souvenir hunting is not for everyone so we aim to take you to places which hold local interest; for example, in Shanghai you will be able to see how silk is created all the way from the silk worm to beautiful garments; and in Xian we will take you to a workshop which creates replicas of the Terracotta Warriors, from tiny little warriors to seven foot behemoths!
+We understand that souvenir hunting is not for everyone so we aim to take you to places which hold local interest.
 We trust you will enjoy these opportunities to learn about local arts and crafts and understand their historical and cultural importance.